Oakland's Maxwell first MLB player to kneel during anthem | FOX Sports

 Oakland’s Maxwell first MLB player to kneel during anthem

 OAKLAND, Calif.
-(AP) Bruce Maxwell of the Oakland Athletics has become the first major league baseball player to kneel during the national anthem.
+(AP) Bruce Maxwell of the Oakland Athletics became the first major league baseball player to kneel during the national anthem Saturday, pulling the sport into a polarizing protest movement that has been criticized harshly by President Donald Trump.

-Maxwell dropped to a knee just outside Oakland’s dugout on Saturday before a game against the Texas Rangers, adopting a protest started by former San Francisco 49ers quarterback Colin Kaepernick in response to police treatment of blacks.
-Maxwell’s teammates stood in a line next to him.
-Teammate Mark Canha, who is white, put his right hand on one of Maxwell’s shoulders.
+Before a home game against the Texas Rangers, Maxwell dropped to a knee just outside Oakland’s dugout, adopting a protest started by former San Francisco 49ers quarterback Colin Kaepernick in response to police treatment of blacks.
+Maxwell pressed his right hand against his heart, and teammates stood in a line next to him.
+Teammate Mark Canha, who is white, put his right hand on one of Maxwell’s shoulders, and the two hugged after the anthem finished.

+”Everybody watches sports and so everybody loves sports, so I felt this was the right thing for me to do personally,” Maxwell said.

+Maxwell’s protest comes after Trump blasted football players and rescinded a White House invitation for NBA champion Stephen Curry in a two-day rant that targeted top professional athletes.

 The Athletics released a statement on Twitter shortly after the anthem, saying they ”respect and support all of our players’ constitutional rights and freedom of expression” and ”pride ourselves on being inclusive.”